Gazzini/docs/projects/crypto/index.md

 ### StakeRiver

-I went all-in on a POKT staking pool, and at one point had 40 dedicated machines in Hetzner (in Germany).
+I helped build a POKT staking pool, and at one point we had 40 dedicated machines in Hetzner (in Germany).
 We were running nodes for 10+ different blockchains and serving data in real-time to end users.
 It was fun to game the performance using web2 hacks (Cloudflare edge workers, etc...).

 But, the price of POKT crashed, and I couldn't [save it](https://forum.pokt.network/t/weight-session-selection-by-staked-amount/2935) in time.
 Also, because of how the frontend was structured for developers, POKT had to censor OFAC uncompliant transactions... which is antithetical to the point of decentralized infra.